-London Waste
+3.9 London Waste

 Waste Planning Authorities are required to plan for a proportion of London's Waste.
-Norfolk has not received significant quantities of waste from London, in comparison with those authorities closer to London or where better transport links makes the movement of waste more efficient.
-The WDI data for 2012-2016 shows a significant fall in the volumes of London's waste which is being received at facilities within Norfolk.
+Norfolk has not received significant quantities of waste from London, in comparison with those WPAs located closer to London or WPAs located where better transport links makes the movement of waste more efficient.
+The WDI data for 2012-2017 shows a significant fall in the volumes of London's waste which is being received at facilities within Norfolk.